olopcodes/psd-to-html/README.md

 Here is the link to part 1 of a 6 part tutorial [PSD to HTML video](https://www.youtube.com/watch?v=W9uSI9SZEJI&list=PLD9SRxG6ST3E95D9P1C6z21RIoKrthcks&index=1)

+Here is a link to the site [psdtohtml](https://olopcodes.github.io/psd-to-html/)

 ## Technologies

 - HTML